arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/monads/README.md

 }
 ```

-Now you can see the same original code on the left, combined with just a bit of technical repeatable clutter on the right.
+Now you can see the original original code on the left, combined with just a bit of technical repetitive clutter on the right.
 Hold on, I'll show you where I'm going.

 Let's discuss another possible complication.